-BIO 106 Basic Anatomy And Physiology 4 Credits
+BIO 106 Basic Anatomy And Physiology

 Focuses on basic knowledge of body structures and function, and provides a foundation for understanding deviations from normal and disease conditions.
-This course is designed for individuals interested in health care and is directly applicable to the Practical Nursing Program, Paramedic Program and the Medical Office Technology program.
+This course is designed for individuals interested in health care.

 BIO 111 General College Biology I with Lab: GT-SC1 5 Credits